 Whenever a partition maintenance operation takes place, Oracle locks the affected table partitions for any DML operation.
 Data in the affected partitions, except a

 TRUNCATE operation, is still fully accessible for any

-SELECT and DML operations; the necessary index maintenance is to update the existing index partition to reflect the new physical location of the data.
-If you drop an older partition after you have archived it, then its local index partitions get dropped as well, and for global indexes the orphaned entries for the removed partitions get marked, enabling a split-second partition maintenance operation that affects only the data dictionary.
+SELECT operations; the necessary index maintenance is either to update the existing index partition to reflect the new physical location of the data or, more commonly, a move and rebuild of the index partition to a low cost storage tier as well.
+If you drop an older partition after you have archived it, then its local index partitions get dropped as well, enabling a split-second partition maintenance operation that only affects the data dictionary.

 For example, dropping an old partition is semantically equivalent to deleting all the records of the old partition using the SQL

 DELETE statement.
-In the DML case, all index entries of the deleted data set have to be removed from any global index as a standard index maintenance operation, which does not affect the availability of an index for
+In both cases, all index entries of the deleted data set have to be removed from any global index as a normal index maintenance operation which does not affect the availability of an index for

 DELETE operation and the global indexes are maintained in a nonintrusive manner.

 TRUNCATE operation removes older data based on the partitioning key criteria.
 The drop operation removes the data and the partition metadata, while a truncate operation only removes the data but preserve the metadata.
 All local index partitions are dropped respectively, and truncated.
 Normal index maintenance is done for partitioned or nonpartitioned global indexes and is fully available for select and DML operations.